• Arial view of SAMS

 The town has a hospital, a high school, numerous primary schools, nurseries, a police station, a full-time fire station, a modern leisure centre, a choice of large supermarkets (including Tesco, Lidl, Aldi, M&S), a book shop, public library and many other shops, cafes, pubs and restaurants.
 With its seaside location and unique access to the freshest of seafood, Oban is known as the seafood capital of Scotland with several seafood restaurants, fishmongers and seafood ‘shacks’ around the town.

 The town hall (Corran Halls) hosts touring and local cultural performances, festivals, fairs and conferences.
-There is also a busy two-screen modern cinema screening a variety of films and events for all ages every week.
-Mossfield stadium hosts the traditional sport of shinty, as well as the annual Argyllshire Gathering, Oban’s Highland Games event, every year and has previously been home to Oban Live outdoor music concert.
+Mossfield stadium hosts the traditional sport of shinty, as well as the annual Argyllshire Gathering, Oban’s Highland Games event, Oban Winter Festival, and has previously been home to Oban Live outdoor music concert.

 The stunning scenery offers access to many outdoor pursuits, from sailing, sea kayaking, diving, wild swimming and stand-up paddle boarding to rock-climbing and “Munro-bagging” which is climbing Scotland’s highest mountain ranges.
 Oban’s sandy beaches such as Ganavan, which is connected to Dunbeg near SAMS by a cycle path, and Tralee can be enjoyed year-round.
 But there are many more hidden beaches, rocky shores and coves to explore too!

-Less than an hour south is Kilmartin Glen, with ca 350 Neolithic and Bronze Age monuments and with Kilmartin Museum interpreting and conserving both the archaeological and the natural heritage of the area (re-opening 2023).
+Less than an hour south is Kilmartin Glen, with ca 350 Neolithic and Bronze Age monuments and with Kilmartin Museum interpreting and conserving both the archaeological and the natural heritage of the area.

 Useful links